anuramt/R3-SoftwareTask2-AnuramThirumoli/README.md

                 speed = speed_inputs[valid_speeds]
 ```

-Next, we check if a direction key (wasd) got pressed (is held down).
+Next, we check if a direction key (WASD) got pressed (is held down).
 We do this by checking if any of the valid direction keys that are in the dictionary *direction_inputs* are being held down.
 We check which keys are being held down by using *pygame.key.get_pressed()*, which returns an array with all the pygame key constants and a boolean value whether or not they are being held down or not.
 If a direction key is being held down, we use the dictionary value for that key as the direction.
 ```
  """Checks if any directions keys (wasd) keys are being pressed.
 If it is, direction is the character corresponding to the key."""